songkok/Trion/README.md

 This is a Julia numerical package for calculating the spectrum and wavefunction of exciton and trion in two-dimensional materials.

 ## Tutorial
-This package includes two codes:
+This package includes:
-- "Trion.jl" is the main program for calculating the exciton/trion bound state properties.
+- "Trion.jl", for calculating the exciton/trion bound state properties.
-- "Nonlinearity.jl" is for evaluating the nonlinearity arise from exciton-exction and trion-trion interactions.
+- "Nonlinearity.jl", for evaluating the nonlinearity arise from exciton-exction and trion-trion interactions.

 ### One exciton/trion boundstate calculation ("Trion.jl")